Information And Application for

 • If you want my input on your script or a book or article that you want to adapt, I will read the material thoroughly and discuss it with you in detail.
 This process might also include a page by page work through of new drafts of your script.

 • If you’re in pre-production (as Robin Jay was), production, or post production, I can advise you all along the way.
 This might include cast and crew recommendations, viewing early cuts of your film, and advising you on your next steps.

 All that being said, every filmmaker and project is completely unique.
 If you would like to apply for this Program, please fill out and submit the form below.
-I’ll be in touch to set up a phone interview so that we can discuss together if and how we should proceed.
+Be sure to include your preference for a phone or Skype connection.
+I’ll be in touch to set up an interview so that we can discuss together if and how we should proceed.

 Lastly, there’s an old saying: ‘There’s good, there’s fast, and there’s cheap.’If something is fast and cheap, it’s not likely to be good.
 The Film Mentoring Program is fast and good—so, as you might guess, it’s not inexpensive: $5000 per month or $12,000 for three months.